Supported file types and limits

 - Keep units consistent across the file.

-- Keep subtotal and total rows distinct from priced line items.
+- Keep subtotal, provisional sum, and prime cost rows distinct from priced line items so they are not double counted.

 Package and asset splits